AmineDiro/OT-GAN/README.md

     | -si                  | --sample_interval| Interval number for sampling image from generator and saving them | 1       |
     | --score / --no-score |              | Boolean args to get Inception score or not                        | True        |

 **NOTE :** The Notebook `Results.ipynb`  presents the main results from training on the CIFAR10 dataset.
 We plot the generated images from training, the loss of generator, critic and the inception score while training.
+You can click on the **[Open In Colab]** to access the notebook on google collab.